zephyrproject-rtos/zephyr/doc/application/index.rst

   See :ref:`initial-conf` for more information.

-* :makevar:`DTC_OVERLAY_FILE`: Indicates the name of one or more devicetree overlay files.
-Multiple filenames can be separated with either spaces or semicolons.
-Each file includes devicetree values that override the default DT values.
-See :ref:`application_dt` below for details on devicetree overlays, and :ref:`devicetree` for an overview on devicetree and Zephyr.
+* :makevar:`DTC_OVERLAY_FILE`: One or more devicetree overlay files to use.
+  Multiple files can be separated with spaces or semicolons.
+  See :ref:`set-devicetree-overlays` for examples and :ref:`devicetree-intro`
+  for information about devicetree and Zephyr.

 * :makevar:`ZEPHYR_MODULES`: A CMake list containing absolute paths of additional directories with source code, Kconfig, etc. that should be used in